DamengRandom/damengrandom-portfolio/DEPLOYMENT.md

 ## Troubleshooting

 - Ensure all secrets are correctly set in GitHub
+- Ensure `PRODUCTION_URL` is configured as a repository variable if you want the post-deploy health check to run
 - Check that your Vercel token has the necessary permissions
 - Verify your project is properly linked to the GitHub repository
 - Check the Actions tab in GitHub for detailed error logs